MaCFP/macfp-db/Gaseous_Pool_Fires/McCaffrey_Flames/Documentation/README.md

 [McCaffrey, 1979] B. J. McCaffrey.
 Purely Buoyant Diffusion Flames: Some Experimental Results.
 National Bureau of Standards, NBSIR 79-1910, 1979.

 [McCaffrey, 1981] B. J. McCaffrey.
 Some Measurements of the Radiative Power Output of Diffusion Flames.
 In Western-States Section of the Combustion Institute, Paper No. WSS/CT 81-15, 1981.

+[Baum and McCaffrey, 1989] H R. Baum and B. J. McCaffrey.
+Fire Induced Flow Field--Theory and Experiment.
+In Proceedings of the 2nd International Symposium on Fire Safety Science, 1989.